-We received four new requests for information under the ATIA.
-None were outstanding from previous reporting periods.
-Of the four requests, three were completed during the reporting year and one was carried over to the next.
+We did not receive any new requests under the ATIA during the reporting year.
+One request was outstanding from previous reporting periods.
+This request was closed.
+Therefore, no requests were carried over to the next reporting year.

 Subsection 1.2 - Sources of requests